ua-datalab/QNLP/Project-Plan.md

 ## Dec 8th
 Todo at EOD Dec 8th:
 1. merge branch `run_sst1_classical1` with `main` and delete branch
+	2. update: merge done.
+Branch not deleted.
+Will stay back to hold latest version of god
-2. make yes and no expose a command line argument `action=store_true` - branch for itself?
+3. make yes and no for `if expose val` a command line argument `action=store_true` - branch for itself?
+4.  add pytest for run_sst1_run_sst1_classical1 for yes expose---done
-3.  add pytest for run_sst1_run_sst1_classical1 both for yes expose and no expose
+5.  add pytest for run_sst1_run_sst1_classical1 for no expose

 ### Mithun coding
 How to run code without debugging but using command line arguments: